56 Fun And Interesting Facts About The Dominican Republic

 Even worse, they are adjustable and can only be secured in pesos – a currency which moves a great deal against the dollar.

-Many property owners do not bother to pay the taxes, however, but it will be need to be paid if the property changes hands and late payments are penalized.
+Many property owners do not bother to pay the taxes.
+However, it must be paid if the property changes hands.
+Plus, late payments are penalized.